expo-dev/expositor/readme.md

 - **Error Distribution Search**&ensp;I've been reading and thinking about this since I started chess programming and at one point it was my primary focus.
 I'd like to pick it up again, deliver a working proof of concept, and then write up my findings.

 - **Syzygy Tablebase Support**&ensp;I'd like to write my own implementation of Syzygy tablebase support (so that Expositor continues to have no dependencies and includes no external code).
-The `tcec` branch currently has Syzygy tablebase support, however, by means of the Fathom library, but note that this version will never be released.
+The `tcec` branch currently has Syzygy tablebase support, however, by means of the Fathom library.

 ## Acknowledgments

-Four sources are currently used to generate training positions:
+Four sources were used to generate training positions:
 - [the Lichess database](https://database.lichess.org/)
 - [the Lichess elite database](https://database.nikonoel.fr/)
 - [old Ethereal datasets](http://talkchess.com/forum3/viewtopic.php?t=75350)
 - [the TCEC games archive](https://github.com/TCEC-Chess/tcecgames)

-These are processed by Expositor with her quiescing search and the leaves from those searches are then scored with a gold-standard engine, usually some version of [Stockfish](https://github.com/official-stockfish/Stockfish).
-Those scored leaves are then filtered and the network is trained on the selected positions.
+These were processed by Expositor with her quiescing search and the leaves from those searches were then scored with a gold-standard engine, usually a version of [Stockfish](https://github.com/official-stockfish/Stockfish).
+Those scored leaves were then filtered and the network was trained on the selected positions.
 (Note that the network and training code is original &ndash; network weights for other engines are not compatible with Expositor.)

-Most of the positions used for perft tests are from the [Zahak](https://github.com/amanjpro/zahak) repository.
+Most of the positions used for perft tests were from the [Zahak](https://github.com/amanjpro/zahak) repository.

 Particular thanks to [Jeremy Wright](https://github.com/jtheardw/mantissa) for help with main search.
 Many techniques were implemented from his verbal descriptions during our conversations.